 - cooperate more fully in capability development, to minimise duplication and maximise cost effectiveness.

 Combating illegal trafficking in humans in the Aegean and the Central Mediterranean

 NATO defence ministers decided on 11 February 2016 to deploy ships to the Aegean Sea to support Greece and Turkey, as well as the European Union's border agency Frontex in their efforts to tackle the refugee and migrant crisis.
 Standing NATO Maritime Group 2 (SNMG2) is conducting reconnaissance, monitoring and surveillance in the territorial waters of Greece and Turkey, as well as in international waters.
 The deployment in the Aegean Sea aims to support international efforts to cut the lines of human trafficking and illegal migration.
 NATO ships are providing real-time information to the coastguards and relevant national authorities of Greece and Turkey, as well as to Frontex, helping them in their efforts to tackle this crisis.

-In October 2016, ministers agreed to extend NATO's deployment in the Aegean Sea and also decided that NATO's new Operation Sea Guardian will support the EU's Operation Sophia in the Central Mediterranean with NATO ships and planes, ready to help increase the EU's situational awareness and provide logistical support.
+In October 2016, ministers extended NATO's deployment in the Aegean Sea and decided that NATO's new Operation Sea Guardian would support the EU's Operation Sophia in the Central Mediterranean with NATO ships and planes, help increase the EU's situational awareness and provide logistical support.
 (Operation Sophia ended on 31 March 2020.)

 The Western Balkans

 In July 2003, the EU and NATO published a ″Concerted Approach for the Western Balkans″.
 Jointly drafted, it outlines core areas of cooperation and emphasises the common vision and determination both organisations share to bring stability to the region.